aditiiprasad/Meesho/README.md

 ---

-*The Meesho Ad-Pool democratizes visibility.
-When small sellers collaborate, they compete with anyone.*
+*When small sellers collaborate, they compete with anyone.*